 There is an adopted Whistleblowing Policy, with confidential reporting arrangements in place to enable internal and external whistleblowing.
 There is also an Anti-fraud & Corruption Policy in place and a supplementary Anti-Money Laundering Policy.
-In March 2023, the Authority approved a new draft Safeguarding Policy and this will be officially launched in 2023/24 within an agreed communication and training plan.
-The Authority's core 'Values' were included in the 2022/23 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are covered on the Authority's intranet.
+In March 2023, the Authority approved a new draft Safeguarding Policy and this was officially launched in 2023/24 with an agreed communication and training plan.
+The Authority's core 'Values' were included in the 2023/24 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are covered on the Authority's intranet.
+The Authority is also currently consulting staff on an updated Equality, Diversity and Inclusion policy.

 The Monitoring Officer continuously reviews the Authority's Standing Orders and Scheme of Delegations and updates them as and when necessary.
-The Authority's Committee structure is also kept under review as is the meetings timetable to facilitate long term planning and diarising of meetings.
+The Authority's Committee structure is also kept under review, as is the meetings timetable to facilitate long term planning and diarising of meetings.